dimits-ts/coffee-ui/documentation/report.md

 - The wasted vertical space occupied by the 'GO' button in the drink creation screens, which forced the layout to be much more restricted, and led to a poor visual impression by the users.
-- A lack of progression bar when preparing drinks, giving little visual hint of when the device would be read for the next drink.
+- A lack of progression bar when preparing drinks, giving little visual hint of when the device would be ready for the next drink.
 - The extremely cluttered and confusing layout of the schedule creation screen.
 - Our application currently assumes it is handled by the same user, or users with similar needs.
 This assumption is reflected in our automatic drink loading, which always loads the last configuration for